profjordanov/realworld-microservices/README.md

 - [x] Microservices architecture

- The backend is structured as a collection of web services that are:
-  - Highly maintainable and testable
-  - Loosely coupled
-  - Independently deployable
-  - Organized around business requirements

 - [x] Communication via gRPC

 - [x] Remote Proxy ( acts like a local resource while hiding the details of how to connect to a remote resource over a network )